 where $z_i\in Z(F),n_i\in N(F), u_i\in K_1$ and $g_{t_i,k_i,1}$ is as in \Cref{lem general coset decomp}.

-\textit{Case} $1$: In the first case, we assume that one of the $k_i\in\{0,1\}$, or both, is $0$.
-Without loss of generality, we'll provide the details for when $k_1=1$ and $k_2=0$.
-If this is the case, Then we re-write the double coset $P(F)\gamma K_\Pi$ as
+\textit{Case} $1$: In the first case, we assume that one or both of the $k_i\in\{0,1\}$ are $0$.
+The cases $(k_1,k_2)=(1,0)$ and $(k_1,k_2)=(0,1)$ are symmetric, and the case $(k_1,k_2)=(0,0)$ is exactly the same with only minor notational differences which actually make it simpler.
+Thus, we provide the details for when $k_1=1$ and $k_2=0$.
+If this is the case, then we re-write the double coset $P(F)\gamma K_\Pi$ as

 for some $n\in N(F)$ and $t\in\mathbf{Z}$.
 Using this coset representative to evaluate $\mathcal{I}_\Pi^\mathrm{new}(-;s)$, we get

 where the last equality follows from the easy to check identity and $C:=\chi_1(\det(z_1g_{t,1,1}))\chi_2(\det(z_2))\in A$.
 Now, we are in a position to apply \Cref{lem Assing for steinberg}.
 We see that the value of the right-most Whittaker function is identically zero if $i\leq -2$ and the left-most one is zero if $i\leq -3-t$.
 Thus, if we let $i_0:=\mathrm{max}\{-1,-t-2\}$, we have